tortoise/orm-benchmarks/README.rst

 Then we can aggresively cache querysets.

 Also, we can make more queries use parameterised queries, cache SQL generation, and cache prepared queries.

+It seems in cases where we can avoid using PyPika (and use prepared statements), PyPy performance increase is even larger than CPython.

 Perf fixes applied
 ------------------